puniverse/comsat/docs/index.md

 ### HTTP Clients

 #### Apache Http Client
-The fiber blocking version of the Apache Http Client can be used with FiberHttpClientBuilder.
+The fiber blocking version of the Apache Http Client can be used with `FiberHttpClientBuilder`.
 For example:

 ~~~ java
 {% include_snippet client configuration ./comsat-httpclient/src/test/java/co/paralleluniverse/fibers/httpclient/FiberHttpClientBuilderTest.java %}
 ~~~

-After that you may call the refular API from fiber context:
+After that you can call the regular API from fibers:

 ~~~ java
 {% include_snippet http call ./comsat-httpclient/src/test/java/co/paralleluniverse/fibers/httpclient/FiberHttpClientBuilderTest.java %}
 ~~~

-If you prefer to use the future API of apacheHttpClient you should build regular HttpAsyncClient and then wrap it with FiberCloseableHttpAsyncClient.wrap, for example
+If you prefer to use the future API you should build a regular `HttpAsyncClient `and then wrap it with `FiberCloseableHttpAsyncClient.wrap`, for example

 ~~~ java
 {% include_snippet client configuration ./comsat-httpclient/src/test/java/co/paralleluniverse/fibers/httpasyncclient/FiberHttpAsyncClientTest.java %}